MetaMask/metamask-docs/docs/guide/snaps.md

 ## What is Snaps?

-Snaps is a system that allows safely expanding the capabilities MetaMask.
-A "snap" is a program that we run in an isolated environment that can customize the wallet experience in some way.
-For example, a snap can add new APIs to MetaMask, add new features, or modify existing functionality using internal APIs.
-Snaps makes extending MetaMask easier and safer, for both users and developers.
+Snaps is a system that allows anyone to safely expand the capabilities MetaMask.
+A "snap" is a program that we run in an isolated environment that can customize the wallet experience.
+For example, a snap can add new APIs to MetaMask, add support for different blockchain protocols, or modify existing functionality using internal APIs.
+Snaps is a new way to create web3 end user experiences, by modifying MetaMask in ways that were impossible before.

 Snaps are run in an isolated environment where they have access to a limited set of capabilities, determined by the permissions they were granted by the user during installation.
 As with MetaMask’s [Ethereum Provider RPC API](./rpc-api.html), snaps communicate with MetaMask using JSON-RPC.

 New RPC methods have been added to our Ethereum Provider JSON-RPC API as well, which are documented as part of the [Snaps RPC API](./snaps-rpc-api.html).
+These new methods are what allow snaps to modify the functionality of MetaMask.
-These methods allow websites to request that snaps be installed, and to communicate with individual snaps.
+In addition, they also allow websites to install and communicate with individual snaps.

 ### Current Functionality